The UV/optical peak and X-ray brightening in TDE candidate AT2019azh: A case of stream-stream collision and delayed accretion: Observations

 \subsection{Swift UV and X-rays}

-AT2019azh has been observed for 36 times with the {\it Swift} Observatory since March 2, 2019 (update to November 11, 2019).
-We download and reduce the {\it Swift} Observations with the software HEASoft V.6.26 and the latest updated calibration files of {\it Swift}.
-The {UVOT} Telescope observed the source with multi-wavelength filters (V, B, U, UVM2, UVW1, UVW2).
+{\it Swift} observed AT2019azh for 36 times since March 2, 2019 (update to Nov.
+11, 2019).
+We download and reduce the {\it Swift} XRT \citep{burrows05} data with the software HEASoft V.6.26 and the latest updated calibration files.
+The UV telescope {UVOT} \citep{roming05} observed the source with multi-wavelength filters (V, B, U, UVM2, UVW1, UVW2).
 We extract the source photometry from the source region of radius of 3'', and the background from a source-free region with radius of 20'' near the source position , using the task of `uvotsource'.
 The UVOT photometry results are presented in Figure \ref{fig:mag}.

 For {\it XRT}, we reprocess the event files with the task `xrtpipeline', and select the event files which operated in Photon Counting mode.
 The source is detected in almost all observations, with a count rate in the range of 0.001 - 0.1 cts s$^{-1}$ in 0.3 - 2 keV.
 The source file is extracted using a source region of radius of 30''.
 The background is estimated in an annulus region centered on the source position, with an inner radius of 60'' and outer radius of 90''.
 Due to the low counts, we only extract the 0.3-2 kV band count rate for single observations.
 They are listed in Table \ref{tab:1} and plotted in Figure \ref{fig:mag}.